UNIVERSITY OF WISCONSIN River Falls

 Andy orks as a dairy nutritionist for Vita Plus Corporation in central Minnesota.
 CAFES challenged him to better understand how dynamic industry agriculture was and introduced him to people who were committed to participating in and serving that industry.
 Andy says that CAFES is big enough to attract great teachers but small enough to care about individual students.
 He lives in Darwin, Minn., with his wife, Julie, their son, Aaron, and daughter, Nicole.

 Ag Education, 2003

-Wendy has been with the Wisconsin Farm Bureau as a District Coordinator since June of 2010.
-Her responsibilities include working with county Farm Bureaus to develop and implement programs to serve Farm Bureau members.
+Wendy has been with the Wisconsin Farm Bureau since 2010 and is the Wisconsin Ag in the Classroom Coordinator and Director of the Wisconsin Farm Bureau Foundation.
+Prior to moving to the Madison office, she worked with Farm Bureau members throughout Northwest Wisconsin.
 After graduating from UWRF in 2003, Wendy was the Agriscience Teacher and FFA Advisor for the Mishicot School District and also served as an adjunct instructor for Lakeshore Technical College.
-Wendy states that UWRF offered not only great instruction but opened many networking opportunities and experiences that have helped her in her current position.
+Wendy states that UWRF offered not only great instruction but also opened many networking opportunities and experiences that have helped her in her current position.

 Ag Education, 2007